-Generally speaking, there are 2 main types of heavy bags used in Muay Thai gyms: the regular heavy bag and the taller/longer banana bag.
-Although many people refer to the banana bag as the Muay Thai heavy bag.
+Generally speaking, there are 2 main types of heavy bags used in Muay Thai gyms: the standard heavy bag and the taller/longer banana bag.
+Many people refer to the banana bag as the Muay Thai heavy bag.

 Standard Heavy Bag

 The standard heavy bag weighs around 100 lbs filled and measures around 4 ft in height and is used across all stand-up combat training.
 This is still the single, most important heavy bag in Muay Thai training.